15 Best Small Towns in California (+ Things to Do There)

 Avalon

-For a more laid-back trip, browse through shopping boutiques or rejuvenate at the spa center.
-Delve deep into Island’s unique history by strolling through Catalina Island Museum or step back in time by exploring Avalon Theater and Casino’s world-famous ballroom with an exquisite Discover the Casino tour.
+Delve deep into the island’s unique history by strolling through Catalina Island Museum or step back in time by exploring the Avalon Theater and Catalina Casino’s world-famous ballroom with an exquisite Discover the Casino tour.

 Don’t miss taking a ride on a Cyclone powerboat to discover two harbors nestled on Catalina’s west coast.
 This is one of the best weekend getaways from Los Angeles!